Huntington (CDP), Vermont

 Huntington is an unincorporated village and census-designated place (CDP) in the town of Huntington, Chittenden County, Vermont, United States.
 It was first listed as a CDP prior to the 2020 census.

+Geography

 The village is in southeastern Chittenden County, in the northwest part of the town of Huntington, in the valley of the Huntington River, a north-flowing tributary of the Winooski River.
 It is 2.5 mi north of Huntington Center, 8 mi east of Hinesburg, and 7 mi south of Richmond.
 Burlington is 20 mi to the northwest.
 4083 ft Camel's Hump rises 5 mi to the east on the crest of the Green Mountains.